Sanglorian/orcus/Orcus Classes and Powers - current.md

 ## Cup of Brimstone Summons

+See the Summons tag and the Companions rules for details on how summons work.
 Summons are described according to the monster rules.
-See the Game Master’s Guide for rules on  reading monster stat blocks.
+See the *Game Master’s Guide* for rules on reading monster stat blocks.

 ### Demon Toad